@midnight

-@midnight with Chris Hardwick (shortened to and formerly exclusively titled @midnight) is an American late night Internet-themed panel game show, hosted by Chris Hardwick, that aired Monday through Thursday nights between October 21, 2013 and August 4, 2017 on Comedy Central. @midnight with Chris Hardwick premiered on October 21, 2013.
-It was syndicated internationally in Australia on SBS2 and The Comedy Channel, in the United Kingdom on Comedy Central Extra, and in Canada formerly on MuchMusic and later on The Comedy Network.
+@midnight with Chris Hardwick (shortened to and formerly exclusively titled @midnight) is an American late night Internet-themed panel game show, hosted by Chris Hardwick, that aired Monday through Thursday nights between October 21, 2013, and August 4, 2017, on Comedy Central.
+It was syndicated internationally in Australia on SBS Viceland and The Comedy Channel, in the United Kingdom on Comedy Central Extra, and in Canada formerly on MuchMusic and later on The Comedy Network.

 @midnight received a nomination for Outstanding Interactive Program at the 66th Primetime Emmy Awards.
 It received a nomination and win for Outstanding Social TV Experience at the 67th Primetime Emmy Awards.

 On July 18, 2017, Comedy Central, Chris Hardwick, and Funny or Die mutually agreed to end @midnight with Chris Hardwick.
 The final episode, the 600th, aired on August 4, 2017.

-In February 2023, Deadline Hollywood reported that sister broadcast network CBS would be reviving the series to replace The Late Late Show, after James Corden concludes his tenure on the program later in the year.
-The report indicated that Hardwick would not be involved in this reboot, and that Stephen Colbert (who hosts its lead-in The Late Show, and formerly hosted Comedy Central's The Colbert Report) would serve as executive producer.
+In February 2023, it was reported that Comedy Central's current sister broadcast network CBS was considering a revival of @midnight to serve as a replacement for The Late Late Show after the end of James Corden's tenure.
+On November 1, 2023, executive producer Stephen Colbert announced Taylor Tomlinson will be the host of the rebooted panel talk show, rebranded as After Midnight, accounting for the 12:30am timeslot.

 Format

 Three guests compete in a series of Internet-themed improv games.
 "Rapid Refresh" is a game where contestants craft a funny response or choose an answer based on an Internet meme or trending news headline.
 On Thursdays during the run-up to the 2016 presidential primaries, this round was alternately referred to as "Panderdome" and focused on the candidates' gaffes and antics.
 Other games run daily include "Hashtag Wars" in which contestants buzz in with a phrase based on the given hashtag theme, and where fans can submit their own tweets which may show up in the game, and "Live Challenges" where the contestants write their answers over the commercial break.
 Hardwick would shout "Points!" and give the contestants arbitrary amounts.

-Towards the end of the game, the third-place contestant is eliminated (with some rare exceptions), the scores are erased with a gesture, and the remaining two contestants play the final round called "FTW (For The Win)" Hardwick would read a question and the contestants would write down a response.
-The responses would then be read back anonymously and the winner would be decided by one whose response generates the most laughter/applause from the studio audience.
+Towards the end of the game, the third-place contestant is eliminated (with some rare exceptions), the scores are erased with a gesture, and the remaining two contestants play the final round called "FTW (For the Win)" Hardwick would read a question and the contestants would write down a response.
+The responses would then be read back anonymously, and the winner would be decided by one whose response generates the most laughter/applause from the studio audience.
 The winner "wins the Internet for the next 23.5 hours".